codykupf/river-cnn/README.md

 # river-cnn

 ## Introduction
-This repository contains code for the latest development version of the AI Tool that will be presented at the 2021 Canadian Society for Civil Engineering Hydrotechnical Conference in the paper **Development of an AI Tool to Identify Reference Reaches for Natural Channel Design** by Cody Kupferschmidt and Andrew Binns.
+This repository contains code for the latest development version of the AI Tool that was presented at the 2021 Canadian Society for Civil Engineering Hydrotechnical Conference in the paper **Development of an AI Tool to Identify Reference Reaches for Natural Channel Design** by Cody Kupferschmidt and Andrew Binns.

 ## Instructions for Use
 This code is designed to be used as a tool for identifying *n* reference reaches within a distance *d* of a given site.